svensub/applied-ml/README.md

 ## Part 1

 A range of data-mining approaches were applied on three types of 'faulty' datasets.
-This included the application of clustering approaches and imputation methods.
-The associated R Markdown document is XXX
+Datasets were visualised and examined for unstable entries or missing values.
+Imputation methods (static as well as model-based methods) were applied and compared.
+The associated R Markdown document with relevant code can be found in the AML_part1.Rmd file.

 ## Part 2

-A range of data-mining approaches were applied on three types of 'faulty' datasets.
-This included the application of clustering approaches and imputation methods.
-The associated R Markdown document is XXX
+Two machine learning methods were applied on a chosen dataset using all features.
+The first method was clustering; two approaches, hierarchical clustering and k-means clustering, were applied on all features as well as a selection of features, and the subsequent partitions were compared.
+The second method was an ensemble of support vector machines that was applied on the full dataset as well as a subsample.
+A voting approach was applied to yield predictions for the ensemble SVM method.
+The associated R Markdown document with relevant code can be found in the AML_part2.Rmd file.